2 The Basics II: Accidentals and Beats

 - Beneath your answer, write in the rhythm syllables.

 We already learned about the two most common clefs for pitches: the treble clef and the bass clef.
-There are also other types of clefs called moveable C clefs.
+There are also other types of clefs called movable C clefs.
 They are so named for the following reasons:

 Example 2.8.1 shows one type of C clef.

 Example 2.8.1.
-One type of C clef
+C clef

 Example 2.8.2.
 Pitches in the alto clef